One Lakh Kindle E-Books

 The creation and maintenance of an audience is the goal of media enterprises.
 Audience studies is about culture products.
 Audience theory developed within academic literary theory and cultural studies.
 Audience Segmentation can drive smarter product development and decisions are made safer.

 Audience is defined as an individual's or a group of persons' reception and perception of a culture product and products of communicative actions.
 Culture is defined as a system of communicative actions with several sub-systems of such communicative actions.
 Media is defined as the tools and venues of communication through which a culture products are assembled, disseminated, and consumed.

-The field of scholarship including market-oriented research where audience is studied is commonly designated as Audience Studies, aimed at the observation and analysis of individuals and their behavior with regard to his/her or their intake of a particular culture product(s) presented in a medium or media.
+Audience studies is the field of scholarship where audience observation and analysis of individuals and their behavior with regard to their intake of a particular culture products presented in a medium or media.